digitaltrails/piKam/README.md

 The PiKam client user interface can be run directly on the Raspberry Pi, but due to bugs in the port of Kivy to the Raspberry Pi you probably need a monitor with touch-screen support for it to be of much use:
-* Although the mouse works, the mouse cursor is not visible, which makes doing almost anything quite difficult - a touch screen would work around this issue.
-As a temporary measure, I've added code that draws a small white square under the mouse location while the mouse is clicked (kivy does not seem to have a mouse motion event that I can use to continuously plot the location of an unclicked mouse).
+* Although the mouse works, the mouse cursor is not visible.
+This makes doing almost anything quite difficult - a touch screen would work around this issue because the pointer location would always be under your finger.
+As a temporary measure I've added code that draws a small white square under the mouse location while the mouse is clicked (kivy does not seem to have a mouse motion event that I can use to continuously plot the location of an unclicked mouse).